jghauser/papis.nvim/README.md

 - Automatically format new notes
 - Tag completion in `info.yaml` files
 - Insert formatted references
+- Use an LLM to ask questions about your library (requires the [Papis-ask](https://github.com/jghauser/papis-ask) plugin)

 And this is just the beginning!
 With its fast and always up-to-date sqlite database (courtesy of [sqlite.lua](https://github.com/tami5/sqlite.lua)), a host of [additional features](#planned-features-and-improvements) are just waiting to be implemented.
 My hope is for this plugin to eventually become neovim's answer to emacs plugins such as [org-ref](https://github.com/jkitchin/org-ref), [helm-bibtex](https://github.com/tmalsburg/helm-bibtex), and [citar](https://github.com/emacs-citar/citar).